Yergeni

 Yergeni (Ергени; Ergnin җirn zurһan shiir) is a hilly area in Russia.
 It is located in the southern corner of the East European Plain, mostly in Kalmykia, with parts in Volgograd Oblast and Rostov Oblast.
 The highest point of Kalmykia, 222 m high Shared, is located in the Yergeni hills.

 In Kalmykia the hills stretch from Sarpinsky District to the north to Iki-Burulsky District in the south.

 History

 A thorough topographic survey of the Yergeni was carried out in 1860-61 by Russian topographer Ivan Krizhin, who drew the first maps of the area.

-The Volga-Don Canal was built across the northern part of the hill area in 1952.
+The Volga–Don Canal was built across the northern part of the hill area in 1952.

 Geography

 The Yergeni area forms the watershed between the Azov and the Caspian seas.
 The hills lie to the west of the lower course of the Volga, between Volgograd to the north and the Manych Depression to the south.
 The eastern slopes rise abruptly from the Caspian Lowland dissected by numerous ravines, with up to 70 m to 80 m high escarpments.
 The western slope, on the other hand, gradually descends to the Don valley.
 The average elevation of the hills is about 160 m.

-The Sal, a left tributary of the Don, us the main river having its sources in the hills.
+The Sal, a left tributary of the Don, is the main river having its sources in the hills.